NDDO

-In computational chemistry, NDDO (neglect of diatomic differential overlap) is a formalism that was first introduced by John Pople and it is now the basis of most successful semiempirical methods.
+In computational chemistry, NDDO (neglect of diatomic differential overlap) is a formalism that was first introduced by John Pople; it is the basis for most semiempirical methods.
 While INDO added all one-centre two electron integrals to the CNDO/2 formalism, NDDO adds all two centre integrals for repulsion between a charge distribution on one centre and a charge distribution on another centre.
-Otherwise the zero-differential overlap approximation is used.

-A common software program is MOPAC (Molecular Orbital PACkage).
+Otherwise, the zero-differential overlap approximation is used.
+The common software program is MOPAC (Molecular Orbital PACkage).